rich-at-thinkful/react-practice-interview/README.md

 To complete this assignment, your app will need to achieve the following:

-1. Upon first loading, it will display a list of usernames retrieved from an API, with a button labeled "Show Todos"
+1. Upon first loading, it will display a list of usernames retrieved from an API
+1. Each username will include a button labeled "Show Todos"
 1. When the user clicks on a "Show Todos" button for a specific user, it will add a list of Todos to the display.
 This will require a second API call for the Todos.
+1. Only one set of user's todos should be visible at a time.
-1. A button labeled "Toggle filter" will toggle between showing only incomplete todos and showing ALL todos.
+1. When Todos are visible, another button labeled "Toggle filter" will be visible.
+This button toggles between showing only incomplete todos and showing ALL todos.
 1. When the Todos first load, they will default to showing ONLY incomplete todos.

 You will be required to follow the specific tasks below to make the tests pass.